 These ongoing and future actions would have adverse impacts on the ethnographic resources at the national lakeshore from the contribution of noise, visual disturbance, and possible alteration of ethnographic resources.
 When compared to existing conditions, PWC use under alternative 1 would result in minimal adverse effects to ethnographic resources from the presence and noise of PWCs and potential for PWC users to harm natural resources that are considered important to the Chippewa by trampling vegetation and disturbing wildlife when recreating on land.
 The slight adverse impacts from alternative 1 would not contribute appreciably to the cumulative adverse impact from the other ongoing and future actions described above.
 Impacts from alternative 2 would be similar to impacts for alternative 1 in the portion of the park between Sand Point and Miners Beach.
 Similar types of impacts would occur along the rest of the shoreline under alternative 2.
 Although these impacts would be minimal, these adverse impacts would affect the ethnographic resources in areas that are currently devoid of PWC presence and noise.
 Taken into context with the other ongoing and future actions, the adverse impacts of alternative 2 would not contribute appreciably to the cumulative adverse impacts.
 Alternative 3 would result in beneficial effects from the elimination of PWCs and PWC users who could impact ethnographic resources; however, the beneficial effects of the no-action alternative would be slight and would not offset the adverse impacts on ethnographic resources from other ongoing and future actions, such as continued use of motorized vessels throughout the national lakeshore.
+The adverse impacts from alternative 4 would be the same as described for alternative 1 and these slight adverse impacts would not contribute appreciably to the cumulative adverse impacts on ethnographic resources from the other actions described above.

 PWC use under alternative 1 would result in continued adverse impacts on ethnographic resources between Sand Point and Miners Beach.
 PWCs could have noise and visual intrusion effects under alternative 1, which could interrupt use of Miners Beach, Miners Castle, and the South Bay for ethnographic reasons.
 During ceremonies, the NPS would run boat patrols, which could have similar adverse effects, though to a lesser degree.
 In addition, PWC users that beach their vessels and disembark on the shoreline and upland areas for recreation could damage natural resources that are used by the Chippewa as ethnographic resources.
-PWC use would continue to be low under alternative 1 and the season short (daytime during summer months), and the impacts are expected to result in slight adverse impacts on ethnographic resources.
+PWC use would continue to be low under alternative 1 and the season would be short (daytime during summer months); therefore, the impacts are expected to result in slight adverse impacts on ethnographic resources.
 When considered with other ongoing and future actions, alternative 1 would not contribute appreciably to the cumulative adverse impacts on ethnographic resources.